 - modeling of flow and reactive transport in subsurface systems.

 AEG graduates are also well trained for jobs in environmental agencies, non-governmental organizations, and (re-)insurance companies covering costs of environmental risks and remediation.
-Furthermore the AEG programs lays an excellent foundation for doctoral studies in programs of earth sciences, environmental sciences, and environmental engineering.
+Furthermore AEG lays an excellent foundation for doctoral studies in programs of earth sciences, environmental sciences, and environmental engineering.

 But see yourself where AEG students come from and where they go after graduation:

 The Center for Applied Geoscience operates modern laboratories for

 - standard hydrochemistry covering all major anorganic components,

 These labs are used within the study program, particularly within the Scientific Practice modules and M.Sc. thesis studies.
 A new educational lab has been opened in 2010.